alumbreras/reddit_parser/README.md

 and go to sleep.
 Your database will be in output/ in the morning. (about 8h for a 36GB file)

 ### Notes
 The parser was made to parse the dataset linked above.
 In that dataset, the post that opened the thread (called submission) is not included.

-We know, for instance, that parent of comment `t1_cnasd8fx` is the link `t3_hfgt8f` (t3... are the submissions), but there is no entry associared to `t3_hfgt8f`.
+Imagine, for instance, that the parent of comment `t1_cnasd8fx` is the link `t3_hfgt8f` (t3... are the submissions), but there is no entry associared to `t3_hfgt8f`.
 The script creates an empty post entry in the database with id `t3_hfgt8f`.

-It is necessary if we want to use the database to study the structure of the conversation, since `t3_...` are the roots of the conversation trees.
+This is necessary if we want to use the database to study the structure of the conversation, since `t3_...` are the roots of the conversation trees.